opullence/deploy/doc/add-collector.md

 # Add a collector

+## create the collector

-To add a collector you need to write an ansible file with the name of your collector. this file need to be placed in roles/collectors_provision/tasks/provisions. you also need to create a file .sh with the name of your collector.
+To add a collector you need to write an ansible file with the name of your collector.
+this file need to be placed in `roles/collectors_provision/tasks/provisions`.

+you also need to create a file `.sh` with the name of your collector.
-This file need to be placed in roles/collectors_provision/templates.
+This file need to be placed in `roles/collectors_provision/templates`.

-example with "trufflehog" collector:
+example with `trufflehog` collector:

 ```bash
 touch roles/collectors_provision/tasks/provisions/trufflehog.yml
 touch roles/collectors_provision/templates/trufflehog.sh
 ```

-note that you must copy the .sh file to the destination /srv/bin/ (in the remote server).
+note that you must copy the `.sh` file to the destination `/srv/bin/` (in the remote server).

 for example, something like that:

 ```yaml
   - name: '<you-collector-name> : install launcher'